bio-tools/biotoolsDocs/IFB_tools.rst

 JSON
 """"
 In the *JSON* tab you see all the information that you've specified for a tool so far.
 You can work directly in this pane if you wish.
-This can be very useful when using the `EDAM Tool Annotator <https://bio.tools/static/eta/>`_ to define the tool's function (see the section on `EDAM <Familiarise-yourself-with-EDAM>`_.)
+This can be very useful when using the `EDAM Tool Annotator <https://bio.tools/static/eta/>`_ to define the tool's function (see the section on `EDAM <#familiarise-yourself-with-edam>`_.)

 Permissions
 """""""""""
 In the *Permissions* tab you can decide to make the entry either editable only by yourself, a list of users or anyone.
-See the section on *bio.tools* `accounts <Get-a-bio-tools-account>`_.
+See the section on *bio.tools* `accounts <#Get-a-bio-tools-account>`_.